-Waist training is a widely popular practice that has been around for centuries.
-Back in the 15th century, the Queen of France at the time banned women with thick thighs from entering her court, thus began the rise of the core trainer into everyday fashion.
+Hourglass best waist training is a widely popular practice that has been around for centuries.
+Back in the 15th century, the Queen of France at the time banned women with thick thighs from entering her court, thus began the rise of the waist trainer into everyday fashion.
 Though not as publicly announced, men had also grown accustomed to wearing then in the hopes of looking better groomed and cultured.

 In recent times, however, many have been questioning the safety and effectiveness of embarking on a waist training routine.
 In the hopes of tackling these concerns one by one, let us start off with why we train our midriff in the first place.